mramshaw/Cloud_Django_2/README.md

 This project follows on from my [Writing_Django_2](https://github.com/mramshaw/Writing_Django_2) project, which is a simple Hello World in Django 2 LTS.

 [As might be expected, there were breaking changes between Django and Django 2.
-So rather than upgrade my [Cloud_Django](https://github.com/mramshaw/Cloud_Django) repo, it seemd to be a better idea to create the __polls__ app in Django 2 and proceed from there, this time with Django 2 LTS.]
+So rather than upgrade my [Cloud_Django](https://github.com/mramshaw/Cloud_Django) repo, it seemed to be a better idea to create the __polls__ app in Django 2 and proceed from there, this time with Django 2 LTS.]

 It will use [gunicorn](http://gunicorn.org/) which is a web server for [Django](https://docs.djangoproject.com/en/2.2/howto/deployment/wsgi/gunicorn/).